indeedion/TGPT/README.md

 ### Usage

 #### Text Completions
-To generate text completions, you can run TerminalGPT with your text prompt as an argument:
+To generate text completions, you can run TGPT with your text prompt as an argument:

 ```bash
 tgpt "Your text prompt here"